-The Project on Autocratic Legalism is a multi-component initiative gathering a network of scholars primarily from the Global South conducting research on autocratic legalism in the context of Brazil, India, and South Africa—as well as monitoring transnational efforts to combat authoritarianism.
+The Project on Autocratic Legalism is a multi-component initiative gathering a network of scholars primarily from the Global South conducting research on autocratic legalism as well as monitoring transnational efforts to combat authoritarianism.

 Currently, PAL operates as an International Research Collaborative (IRC) within the Law and Society Association and was selected as the inaugural topical laboratory in the Association’s Global Collaboration Program (GCP).

 In 2019, scholars from the Global South, inspired by Kim Scheppele’s 2019 Law and Society Association (LSA) Presidential Address on “constitutional assassinations”, began discussing collaboration on the uses and abuses of law by autocrats to consolidate power––and resistances to such moves.
 In her earlier essay, which became well-read and cited, the former LSA president had conceptualized this issue as autocratic legalism (Scheppele, 2018).
 This concept ignited a series of debates with and among Global South scholars, who labeled their initiative the Project on Autocratic Legalism (PAL).
 Read more here.